robocup-logistics/mongodb-backend/README.md

 # mongodb-backend

-A MongoDB backend to retrieve RoboCup Logitics Leagu game reports.
+A MongoDB backend to retrieve RoboCup Logistics League game reports.
 Used by the official RoboCup Logistics League web frontend.

 ## Requirements